 Scott Nover is a Washington, D.C.-based journalist who writes about media and politics.
-He has reported for The Atlantic, The Washington Post, The Washington Post Magazine, Fortune Magazine, Slate, Poynter, Digiday, and The DC Line, where he is a contributing editor.
-He is the author of the twice weekly newsletter Pressing, which covers threats to press freedom in the United States and around the world.
+He has reported for The Atlantic, The Washington Post, The Washington Post Magazine, Vox, Fortune Magazine, Slate, The American Scholar, Poynter, Digiday, and The DC Line, where he is a contributing editor.
+He is the author of the newsletter Pressing, which covers threats to press freedom in the United States and around the world.

 For his writing in The Atlantic, Scott was named a finalist for the 2019 Bart Richards Award for Media Criticism.